What is it about succulents that appeals so much? It could be their chubby little leaves, or the way they are so easy to root to get more.

 Tender succulents like Aloe and Kalanchoe, Echeveria and Sanseveria are often grown indoors as houseplants in colder climates.

-There will be containers spilling over with healthy and happy succulent plants on your deck or sun drenched patio that only need watering once a day - if that – you won’t be a slave to these drought smart plants!
+There will be containers spilling over with healthy and happy succulent plants on your deck or sun drenched patio that won't need watering every single day like many other container plants - you won’t be a slave to these drought smart plants!

 Unusual hypertufa containers, rustic salvage and recycling give your garden a charming and unique ambiance.